brainstation-au/angular-docker-starter/README.md

 ```
 You can see Angular CLI compiles the test modules and spec files.
 You can connect your browser
 at **http://localhost:9876/**.

+## Plugins

+### Bootstrap
+If you have chosen **bootstrap**, you may want to add jQuery and popper CDN in your index.html.
+Please copy the
+snippet from getbootstrap.com and paste in your index.html.

+### Material
+If you have chosen **Material**, you may want to add hammerjs for animations.
+Please add `import 'hammerjs'` in
+your main.ts file.